Becoming a Breastfeeding Peer Support Volunteer in Cornwall

 Do you feel that you could help other breastfeeding mothers in your local area have a positive breastfeeding experience too?

-Are you able to commit to 12 months regular volunteering in your area?
+Are you able to commit to 12 months of regular volunteering in your area?

 Peer Support Training Courses

-If you have had a positive breastfeeding experience of at least 3 months and would like to support other breastfeeding mums our courses could be for you.
+If you have had a positive breastfeeding experience of at least 3 months, would like to support other breastfeeding mums and have volunteered as a Meet-and-Greet Volunteer for 3 months or more, then our courses could be for you.

 Breastfeeding Peer Support Training

-This 8 week course is accredited at level 1 or level 2 and leads to an award of 3 credits.
-Successful completion of this course enables you to become an accredited peer support volunteer and a member of the Real Baby Milk Peer Support Network.
+This 8 week course is accredited at level 1 or level 2 and leads to an award of 3 credits, with the level 1 course particularly aimed at young mums.
+Successful completion of this course enables you to become an accredited Peer Support Volunteer and a member of the Real Baby Milk Peer Support Network.

 The course covers: